micahriggan/DecentVenturesSite/README.md

 * Go to the constants file that is being loaded into your page
 * Append an object that has the properties above

+# Using with s3 bucket, or static file hosting
+If you use something like an s3 bucket, you may need to set the error page as index.html This is because you will get a 404 when different links are clicked, since this project uses react-router